-To create a virtual machine on KVM/QEMU virtual machine, follow these steps:
+To create a virtual machine on KVM/QEMU, follow these steps:

-- 1. Download, unzip, and copy the VSI OpenVMS x86-64 V9.2-1 ISO file to an area that is locally accessible to the KVM host server. - 2.
+- 1. Download, unzip, and copy the VSI OpenVMS x86-64 V9.2-2 ISO file to an area that is locally accessible to the KVM host server. - 2.
 Run the Virtual Machine Manager and select File > New Virtual Machine from the main menu.
 The Create a new Virtual Machine wizard opens. - 3.
 Select Local install media (ISO image or CDROM) and click Forward. - 4.
 Click Browse. - 5.
-In the Locate ISO media volume window, click the Browse Local button, then navigate to the VSI OpenVMS V9.2-1 ISO file, select it, and click Open. - 6.
-Uncheck the Automatically detect from the installation media/source box and type in the search box Generic and select the value that has the words 'unknown' or 'generic' in parenthesis.
+In the Locate ISO media volume window, click the Browse Local button, then navigate to the VSI OpenVMS V9.2-2 ISO file, select it, and click Open. - 6.
+Uncheck the Automatically detect from the installation media/source box, type in the search box Generic, and select the value that has the words 'unknown' or 'generic' in parenthesis.
 Click Forward. - 7.
-Select the amount of memory and number of CPUs to use for your VM.
-VSI recommends a minimum of 8 GB memory and 2 CPUs.
+Select the amount of memory and number of CPUs to use for your VM (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines").
 Click Forward. - 8.
 The Create a disk image for the virtual machine option is selected by default.
-Set the disk size for your VM; VSI recommends a minimum of 8 GB
+Set the disk size for your VM (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines").
+Click Forward.

-If you don't want your images to be saved in the default directory /var/lib/libvirt/images with default file names, you should either select Select or create custom storage, then click Manage and create your desired storage volumes for your VM disk images.
-Be sure to select the desired volume, then click the Choose Volume button.
+If you don't want your images to be saved in the default directory /var/lib/libvirt/images with default file names, click Select or create custom storage, then click Manage, and create your desired storage volumes for your VM disk images.
+Be sure to select the desired volume, then click Choose Volume.